michael-bambha/protisplice/README.md

-# Splice Sequence Extractor
+# Protisplice

-A Python package for extracting splice site sequences from genomic data for machine learning model training.
+A Python package for extracting splice site sequences from any organism.
+Also provides functions for finding false/decoy splice sites, which can be used for easily obtaining data for training splice site classifiers.

 ## Features

-- Extract true and decoy splice site sequences from GFF3 and FASTA files
+- Extract true and decoy splice site sequences from GFF3 and FASTA files of any organism
-- Support for expression-based filtering (Kallisto, GTEx formats)
+- Filter transcripts based on RNA-seq count data, as well as transcript type filtering (protein-coding)
 - Configurable extraction parameters (exon/intron lengths, buffer sizes)
-- Transcript type filtering (all, protein-coding)
+- Functions for calculating position weight, frequency, and probability matrices

 ## Installation